Craven Cottage: Modern times

-Craven Cottage often hosts many other events such as 5-a-side football tournaments and weddings.
-Also, many have Sunday Lunch at the Riverside restaurant or the 'Cottage Cafe' on non-match days.
-Craven Cottage hosted the Oxbridge Varsity Football match annually between 1991 and 2000 and again in 2003, 2006 (the same day as the famous 'Boat Race'), 2008, 2009, and 2014 as well as having a Soccer Aid warm-up match in 2006.
-The half-time entertainment often includes the SW6ers (previously called The Cravenettes) which are a group of female cheerleaders.
+Craven Cottage often hosts other events such as 5-a-side football tournaments and weddings.
+Some have Sunday Lunch at the Riverside restaurant or the 'Cottage Cafe' on non-match days.
+Craven Cottage hosted the Oxbridge Varsity Football match annually between 1991 and 2000 and again in 2003, 2006 (the same day as the 'Boat Race'), 2008, 2009, and 2014 as well as having a Soccer Aid warm-up match in 2006.
+The half-time entertainment includes the SW6ers (previously called The Cravenettes) which are a group of female cheerleaders.
 Other events have included brass bands, Michael Jackson (although just walking on the pitch, as opposed to performing), Travis playing, Arabic dancing, keepie uppie professionals and presentational awards.
 Most games also feature the 'Fulham flutter', a half-time draw; and a shoot-out competition of some kind, usually involving scoring through a 'hoop' or 'beat the goalie'.
-On the first home game of the season, there is a carnival where every Fulham fan is expected to turn up in black-and-white colours.
-There is usually live rock bands, player signings, clowns, stilt walkers, a steel (calypso) band, food stalls and a free training session for children in Bishops Park.
+On the first home game of the season, there is a carnival where Fulham fans are encouraged to attend in black-and-white colours.

-The Fulham Ladies (before their demise) and Reserve teams occasionally play home matches at the Cottage.
-Other than this, they generally play at the club's training ground at Motspur Park or at Kingstonian and AFC Wimbledon's stadium, Kingsmeadow.
+The revived Fulham F.C.
+Women and reserve teams occasionally play home matches at the Cottage.
+Other than this, they generally play at the club's training ground at Motspur Park.
 Craven Cottage is known by several affectionate nicknames from fans, including: The (River) Cottage, The Fortress (or Fortress Fulham), Thameside, The Friendly Confines, SW6, Lord of the Banks, The House of Hope, The Pavilion of Perfection, The 'True' Fulham Palace and The Palatial Home.
 The Thames at the banks of the Cottage is often referred to as 'Old Father' or The River of Dreams.

 The most accessible route to the ground is to walk through Bishops Park from Putney Bridge (the nearest Underground station), often known as 'The Green Mile' by Fulham fans (as it is roughly a mile walk through pleasant greenery).
-The Telegraph ranked the Cottage 9th out of 54 grounds to hold Premier League football.
+In 2016 The Daily Telegraph ranked the Cottage 9th out of 54 grounds to hold Premier League football.